Voicegain Speech-to-Text/ASR deployable on AWS VPC

 On the Edge, the Voicegain platform gets deployed as a container on a Kubernetes Cluster.
 Voicegain can also be accessed as a Cloud service if clients would not want to manage either server hardware or VPC compute instances.

 Voicegain platform has always been deployable in a simple and automated way on hardware in a datacenter.
 Our clients procure compatible Intel Xeon based servers with Nvidia based GPUs.
 And they are able to install the entire Voicegain platform a few clicks from the Cloud Portal (see these videos for demonstration).

 You can read about the advantages of this Datacenter type of Edge Deployment in our previous blog post.
 To summarize, these advantages are :

 Lower Computing Resource Cost

-These benefits are also largely applicable for enterprise clients that use a Virtual Private Cloud on AWS to run some of their enterprise workloads.
+Now these benefits shall also be available for enterprise clients that use a Virtual Private Cloud on AWS to run a portion of their enterprise workloads.

 Edge Deployment on AWS "Private Cloud"

 Many enterprises have migrated several enterprise workloads to AWS Cloud infrastructure in order to benefit from the scale, flexibility and ease of maintenance.
 While moving these workloads to the Cloud, these enterprises largely prefer the private cloud offerings of AWS. e.g., using VPC network isolation, Site-to-Site VPN and dedicated compute instances.
 For these enterprises, ideally any new workload should be capable of being run inside their AWS VPC.
 In particular, if an enterprise already has dedicated AWS compute instances or hosts, they could realize all of the above 4 advantages of Edge Deployment by deploying into their dedicated AWS infrastructure.

 Voicegain Platform now deployable on AWS VPC